martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 <!-- TODO: Add scheme -->

 We will see that there are several way to write a query that outputs the same results, but each way will guide the engine into different directions on what plan will be used.
-To understand how our query is translated by Postgres, we use `EXPLAIN ANALYSE` before our query to ask Postgres to output the plan instead of the results.
+To understand how our query is translated by Postgres, we use `EXPLAIN ANALYZE` before our query to ask Postgres to output the plan instead of the results.
 The `ANALYZE` keyword will even add runtime data (timings, costs) to the plan, after executing the query.

-We will then use a **vizualisation tool** to make it easier to read the plan.
+We will then use a **visualization tool** to make it easier to read the plan.
 I use **Dalibo Explain**[^dalibo-explain], which is a free tool that can be used online.
 It is also open source and standalone, so you can download the HTML page to use it locally.

 I will also use **hyperfine**[^hyperfine] to benchmark the different queries.
 You don't necessarily need it to test the queries at home.